 “For those of us who can’t handle the big guns, I brought my Beretta.
 It’s a Brigadier model, outfitted with a heavy slide, a 20 round mag, a 16 pound recoil spring and my own custom grips.
 Thing’s a wonder nine, built like a tank and it hits hard with the right ammo.
 I’m sure we’ll find a use for it.”

 Finally, he pointed toward the kitchen.
 On the table were a large number of guns, none of which Fiona had seen before–notably, she made out a shotgun that resembled a pistol with three barrels, a small, black handgun, several larger shotguns and a pair of rifles.
 “You can see one of my newer creations on the table out there: Black Falcon, a .45 caliber pistol meant for concealed carry.
 I also have a custom-made break-action shorty with three barrels, a Buckmaster slug gun, my old Garand sniper rifle, and a custom-ordered marksman rifle in .308 Winchester.
-I also brought my home defense gun in case we run into trouble in the house–it’s a shotgun with a tactical light built into the slide.
-And I threw in a few of my custom knives for shits and giggles.”
+I also brought my home defense gun in case we run into trouble in the house–it’s a shotgun with an eight round magazine and a tactical light built into the slide.
+Should come in handy.”

 “Jesus Christ.”
 Carter rubbed his eyes.
 “Keep in mind that I’m actually grateful to have an arsenal like this, but why the hell do you have so many guns?
 The last time I heard of a someone having this kind of firepower was during the Waco Siege.”